oneananda/Software-Architecture-Best-Practices/Performance-Based Suggestions/Caching/README.md

 Caching the data which is not used may cost you slightly.

 Use Case: Suitable when data consistency is a priority, and the application can tolerate slight performance overhead due to dual writes.

+### Write-Back (Write-Behind) Cache:

+Data is initially written to the cache and then asynchronously written to the database.

+Use Case: Ideal for applications where performance is crucial, and the risk of data loss in case of a failure is acceptable.